 The answer to this question relies on a multitude of factors such as, what type of campaign you are running, how much work there is to be done, how long the campaign will run for, how much needs to be organised and more.
-Smaller campaigns could take a month in the planning, but for larger ones, you could be looking at needing 2-3 months to ensure you have considered all the options to increase the success.
+Smaller campaigns could take a month of planning, but for larger ones, you could be looking at two to three months to ensure you have considered all the options to increase the success.

 So, to answer the question "How far in advance should I plan?", you need to consider experience, workload and resources.

 What Should I Do If I'm Short On Time?

 If you find that there is far too much work and planning to do in a short amount of time, don't panic, there are ways to sort it.
 Instead of running yourself into the ground trying to put something in place in terms of marketing, look for an alternative marketing method that isn't just a fall back.

 If you know you won’t have the time to put a good marketing strategy in place, outsourcing becomes your best option, this is especially true for newer businesses that may not have an abundance of marketing experience.

 By outsourcing your marketing strategies to a more experienced company, your campaigns will have a greater chance of success as they will have been planned and executed by marketing experts that can tailor campaigns to fit your requirements.
 You will also have more time to focus on and perfect other marketing ventures, improving your overall marketing efficiency.
 Not to mention making the busiest and most stressful time of the year, a little less busy and stressful.

 With all the uncertainty and negativity surrounding Brexit at the moment, many people are forgetting that there will be many benefits for SMEs and large businesses inside and outside of the UK.
 Without getting too political, this article will be highlighting some of the key benefits and new opportunities that Brexit will bring to businesses, and ways to capitalise on some of the changes to come.